okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/apps/index.md

 | EDIT_PASSWORD_ONLY           | Administrator sets username, user sets password                           |                 |                 | Admin:`R/W`      | Admin/User:`W`          |
 | ADMIN_SETS_CREDENTIALS       | Administrator sets username and password                                  |                 |                 | Admin: `R/W`     | Admin: `W`              |

-> `BOOKMARK`, `SAML_2_0`, and `WS_FEDERATION` signOnModes do not support an authentication scheme as they use a federated SSO protocol.
-The `scheme` property should be omitted for apps with these signOnModes
+> `BOOKMARK`, `SAML_2_0`, and `WS_FEDERATION` signOnModes don't support an authentication scheme as they use a federated SSO protocol.
+You should omit the `scheme` property for apps with these signOnModes.

 #### UserName Template Object